-The Meta Power Race 650B+ is the winner of our Top Pick for Aggressive Riders Award.
-Commencal took their time entering the growing e-bike market and it shows with their well designed machine built around their proven Meta frame design and Shimano's E8000 pedal assist motor.
+The Meta Power Race 650B+ is the winner of our Best Buy Award.
+Commencal took their time entering the growing e-bike market and it shows with their well-designed machine built around their proven Meta frame design and Shimano's E8000 pedal assist motor.
 Our testers loved the motor system's ease of use, digital display, and consistent power output, which when coupled with the bike's great component spec made it one of the most fun to ride.
-A crowd pleasing build, which includes a Rock Shox Reverb dropper seat post, Lyrik fork, and Super Deluxe Coil rear shock, matched with Commencal's Meta frame design helped this machine eat up the trail and an absolute blast to rip downhill.
-It was a very close battle for the top step of the podium in our head to head e-bike test, and in the end the Commencal was just barely edged out by the Specialized Turbo Levo FSR Comp 6Fattie.
-That said, the Meta Power Race 650B+'s hard-charging performance keeps the fun factor pinned at 11 and this e-bike is a joy to ride.
+A crowd-pleasing build, which includes a Rock Shox Reverb dropper seat post, Lyrik fork, and Super Deluxe Coil rear shock, matched with Commencal's Meta frame design helped this machine eat up the trail and an absolute blast to rip downhill.
+The Meta Power Race 650B+'s hard-charging performance keeps the fun factor pinned at 11 and this e-bike is a joy to ride.
 For the price, the Meta Power Race has a nicer build than the competition, so we feel that you get more for your money when you buy a Commencal.

 Cons: can't hold water bottle, shortest battery life and distance range, noisier motor, sluggish in technical downhill

 Our Analysis and Test Results